mousik/TurriType/README.md

 ========

 A small android library which allows you to write text to your TextView gradually.
 You can easily customise typing process with fluent API.
+TurriType uses standard android animation APIs to work seamlessly with rest of your code.

+TurriType is named after [Pellegrino Turri][turri] an Italian who invented on of the first typewrites for his blind lover Countess Carolina Fantoni da Fivizzano.

 Download